Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a view of where you want to be in the next year, or two?
-Failure to set goals that are achievable will hinder your progress.
+Do you have a clear picture of where you’d like be in the next year or two years?
+Failing to set achievable goals can hinder progress.
 Set clear, short and long-term objectives, prioritizing those with the greatest impact on career advancement.
-To improve your job satisfaction Make sure these objectives align with your personal goals.
+In order to increase job satisfaction, ensure that these goals align with your personal preferences.

-Creating meaningful relationships could result in new job opportunities and advancements within your current position.
-The creation of strong networks shouldn’t only target senior employees, as well as former and current colleagues, and also attendance at industry conferences and events.
+The development of meaningful relationships can result in more opportunities for advancement and new jobs within your current position.
+Establishing strong networks shouldn’t be limited to senior employees, but also your former colleagues and peers. colleagues, as well as attendance at industry conferences and other events.

 In what ways Can You Network Better?